(self-publishing branch of Lightning Source, Inc.)

-Ingram Spark is a print-on-demand, digital printing company for books.
-It is associated with Ingram, a major book wholesaler-distributor, and is the new self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s book printing company.
-Many indie and small publishers used LSI because of its low cost and the Ingram connection, but now indie authors are being channeled to Ingram Spark instead.
+Ingram Spark is a print-on-demand, digital printing company for books, and it also formats e-books.
+It is associated with Ingram, a major book wholesaler-distributor, and is the self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s main book printing company.
+Many indie and small publishers used Spark because of its low cost and the Ingram connection.
 Spark books also go into the Ingram database that booksellers and libraries use to find and order books.

 Ingram Spark provides only printing and a distribution channel to sales outlets.
 Spark authors must provide their own book cover files, and their manuscripts should be formatted in Adobe InDesign or other professional publishing software and submitted as pdf files to Spark specifications.
 The author is responsible for figuring out the uploading, so hiring professional cover designers and interior formatters who can get the files ready correctly is a good idea.
 Spark provides a cover template based on the book’s size and number of pages (which should be divisible by 2, with the final page being blank).

 Authors form their own publishing companies and purchase their own ISBNs (book identification numbers) from Bowker.
 Ingram Spark will create the bar code using the ISBN.
 Authors must enter their book information into Bowkers Books in Print database, a resource any book-buying company or store can peruse in order to research a book’s ISBN, publisher, status, description, etc.